-- 1. Prepare the show.
-Either: - · Browse Viz Multiplay for content (images, clips and graphics) and add to a show.

-- · Prepare a show in Viz Trio or your newsroom control system. - 2.
-Define the channel or channels on which the content will be triggered.
+- 1. Prepares the show.
+Either: - Browses Viz Multiplay for content (images, clips and graphics) and adds to a show. - Prepares a show in Viz Trio or your newsroom control system. - 2.
+Defines the channel or channels on which the content is triggered.

-3.2 The Control Room Operator
+The Control Room Operator 4.1.2

-Trigger the show as it was created in the rundown or rearrange elements on-the-fly:
+Triggers the show as it was created in the rundown or rearranges elements on-the-fly:

-- 1. Prepare a normal rundown in the control room or newsroom.
+- 1. Prepares a normal rundown in the control room or newsroom.
 Viz Multiplay is fully MOS enabled so clips can be managed through the normal newsroom workflow using our ActiveX component. - 2.
-In Viz Multiplay, open a show. - 3.
-Select and activate a profile. - 4.
-Select and edit elements from the Sources pane.
+In Viz Multiplay, opens a show. - 3.
+Selects and activates a profile. - 4.
+Selects and edits elements from the Sources pane.
 For example, media items, graphics, video wall layouts, or Viz Pilot templates. - 5.
-Drag elements and arrange them in each channel: - 6.
-Edit or preview the selected elements. - 7.
-Drag or tap elements or video wall layouts to arm them, or take them to air: Viz Trio can trigger events from Viz Multiplay and control the content available in Viz Multiplay.
+Drags elements and arranges them in each channel: - 6.
+Edits or previews the selected elements. - 7.
+Drags or taps elements or video wall layouts to arm them, or take them to air: Viz Trio can trigger events from Viz Multiplay and control the content available in Viz Multiplay.
 Manual changes to the Viz Multiplay show are immediately reflected in the Viz Trio show and vice versa.